Autorización de Regreso

 Step 1:

-Choose the province THAT YOU LIVE IN.
+Choose the province THAT YOU LIVE IN (as in the province where you are empadronado).

 Step 2: